-Aiming at implementing forest conservation work and volunteer cleaning work carried out every year, the Niigata Plant undertakes the “MIRABAKESSO Forest Creating Activity.”
+The Niigata Plant undertakes the “MIRABAKESSO Forest Creating Activity.”
+In fiscal 2020, 55 employee volunteers joined the activity.
 Also all the plants undertake continued volunteer cleaning work.
 The Group companies also periodically undertake voluntary environmental work such as cleaning of areas around their plants.

 At each Kuraray plant, employee volunteers engage in cleaning parks, roads and mowing gardens in childcare centers in cooperation with local governments and NPOs.

 Aiming to support and continue the employment of people with intellectual disabilities and to undertake the Kuraray Fureai (Rapport) Fund-Raising Campaign, Kuraray’s Kurashiki, Saijo, Niigata and Kashima Plants operate workshops and donate money raised in the campaign.
-Also, cherry blossom viewing parties were held at the Saijo and Niigata Plants tuned to the cherry blossoming season.
-Residents of nearby social welfare facilities visited the plants and enjoyed viewing cherry blossoms.
-These activities will be continued.
+Also, cherry blossom viewing parties are held at the Saijo and Niigata Plants tuned to the cherry blossoming season.
+Regrettably these events could be carried out due to the COVID-19 crisis in fiscal 2020 but these activities will be continued in the future.

 |Types of work|